-- ii.
+- 1. Basic Allocation Step: - i.
+Calculate the Ideal Allocation Quantity for each order according to the Ideal Time-Pro-Rata Allocation that is described further below. - ii.
 The ideal allocation quantity is a number, which is not subject to any integer requirements.
 Therefore, round down the ideal allocation quantities to the next integer value.
 The rounded value is allowed to be zero.
 This gives the allocation quantities of the basic allocation for each order. - iii.
 If, by chance, all of the ideal allocation quantities have been integer numbers already, the allocation quantities of the basic allocation constitute already the final order match quantities and the procedure is finished.
-Or there is a remaining quantity that needs to be allocated in the remainder allocation step as follows.

-2. Remainder Allocation Step:

-- The remaining quantity that is to be allocated is obtained by subtracting the quantities that have been allocated in the basic allocation step from the total quantity to be allocated. - ii.
+Or there is a remaining quantity that needs to be allocated in the remainder allocation step as follows. - 2.
+Remainder Allocation Step: - i.
+The remaining quantity that is to be allocated is obtained by subtracting the quantities that have been allocated in the basic allocation step from the total quantity to be allocated. - ii.
 The remaining quantity is then distributed according to the Remainder Allocation Procedure, which is described further below.
 For this allocation, only orders are considered which have a non-zero open quantity remaining after the basic allocation.
 This gives the allocation quantities of the remainder allocation for each order.
 Due to the design of the allocation procedure, each book order receives, at most, one additional unit of quantity in the remainder allocation. - iii.
 The allocation quantities of the basic allocation and the remainder allocation are added up to give the final order match quantities.

-The following two sub-chapters describe in detail the two allocation methods that are part of the time-pro-rata allocation procedure as described above.
+The following two sub-chapters describe in detail the two allocation methods that are part of the timepro-rata allocation procedure as described above.